aparecidoSilvano/EmailThreadCleaner/README.md

 # Email Thread Cleaner

-It is my implementation to solve a programming challenge.
 That project exercises the implementation of a LinkedList and the use of Android Services to perform actions in the background.

 The challenge proposes to implement two applications, the first one should be the only a Service to remove duplicates from a received list, the second one should send to the first a list of emails, with some duplicates, the service would handle that list, remove the duplicates and return the result list to the second application.